OwnStak/ownstak-proxy/README.md

 - [ ] Basic logging
 - [ ] Basic metrics

+## Internal endpoints
+All internal endpoints are prefixed with /__internal__/ to prevent collisions with user-facing routes.
+Following internal endpoints are available:
+- `/__internal__/health` - Healthcheck middleware endpoint.
+Returns a 200 OK response when the server is up and running.
+- `/__internal__/info` - Returns useful runtime information about the server instance, such as RSS (memory usage), version, platform, etc...
+- `/__internal__/image` - Image Optimizer endpoint.
+Allows to optimize images hosted on the same domain.

 ## Requirements
 - **GoLang 1.22+**
 - **glib/glibc/libc6-compat** - *Usually it's part of the system.
 Just minimal Alpine Linux images don't have it.*